pyGuru123/pyBot/README.md

 ----

 Telegram bot for pyguru channel.
+This bot helps in running python programs directly from telegram and also search for code generation using the OpenAI GPT 3 model.

 ----